 We know the situations occurring around the world and the systemic injustices take a toll on your Mental Health and Wellness.
 Remember we have services at Brescia that will support you when you are feeling overwhelmed.

-Connected with the Brescia University College Students’ Council and our Special Advisor to the Principal on Diversity & Inclusion, we are currently working to bring back this club.
+Connected with the Brescia University College Students’ Council and our Special Advisor to the President on Diversity & Inclusion, we are currently working to bring back this club.
 The Multi-Cultural Club will highlight education, culture and diversity.
 This allows students of colour an opportunity to lead, be heard and have a safe space at Brescia.

 Agents of Change will raise awareness of racism on campus while hosting programs and activities to amplify the voices of all students of colour at Brescia.